tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-20-nicholas-carr-the-shallows-book-review.md

 ## References

+Carr, Nicholas. *The Shallows: What the Internet Is Doing to Our Brains.* WW Norton & Company, 2010.

+Carr, Nicholas.
+"Is Google Making Us Stupid?" *The Atlantic*.
+July 2008. https://www.theatlantic.com/magazine/archive/2008/07/is-google-making-us-stupid/306868/

+Carr, Nicholas.
+"The Shallows: tenth anniversary edition." roughtype.com.
+28 Jan 2020. https://www.roughtype.com/?p=8755

+Cowan, John W. "Why there are so few worth talking to."
+Amazon review.
+3 Jan 2017. https://tinyurl.com/yc5d97cn

+Norvid, Peter.
+"If you're stupid, it's not Google's fault."
+Reuters.com. https://tinyurl.com/4eysw8dk

-Note that page number references in this post refer to Carr's [first edition book](https://www.thriftbooks.com/w/the-shallows-what-the-internet-is-doing-to-our-brains_nicholas-carr/252607/item/7645815/#edition=6088375&idiq=4007395), published in 2010, not to the [reprint published in 2020](https://www.amazon.com/gp/product/B07WX1DFZW).
-Unfortunately, I only realized there was a reprint with a new afterword *after* finishing the first edition.
+(Note that page number references in this post refer to Carr's [first edition book](https://www.thriftbooks.com/w/the-shallows-what-the-internet-is-doing-to-our-brains_nicholas-carr/252607/item/7645815/#edition=6088375&idiq=4007395), published in 2010, not to the [reprint published in 2020](https://www.amazon.com/gp/product/B07WX1DFZW).
+Unfortunately, I only realized there was a reprint with a new afterword *after* finishing the first edition.)

 ## Next post